belumume/perfpilot-ai/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE). - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## 🙏 Acknowledgements